Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models

 \section{Conclusions}

-In an ecological system, prey-predator interaction is a biological phenomenon that balances the food web.
-The sustainability of predator species depends on their consumption process and the searching strategy for prey.
-This consumption process of predators depends on the resource population size, availability and the other predators' interference.
-Sometimes, the growth of prey becomes affected by the frequent attack of their predator.
-Research reveals that only the fear of predation reduces the reproduction of song sparrow \cite{zanette2011perceived, allen2022fear}.
-Also, the fear of being consumed by large carnivores leads to a decline in mesocarnivores' foraging time and strategy \cite{suraci2016fear}.
+In an ecological system, predator-prey interaction is a biological phenomenon that balances the food web.
+The sustainability of predatory species depends on their consumption process and search strategy for prey.
+This consumption process by predators depends on resource population size, availability, and the interference of other predators.
+Sometimes, the growth of prey becomes affected by the frequent attacks of their predator.
+Some works have already been published where the involvement of fear of predation is analyzed in predator-prey interactions, but nonlocal interaction is not considered there.
+In the current work, we have explored how incorporating nonlocal terms influences population colonization.